meeshkan/diglett/README.md

 This will create a YAML file containing templates from which requests can be built.
 See an example in [petstore-templates.yaml](./templates/petstore-templates.yaml) built from [petstore.yaml](./openapi/petstore.yaml).

-### Generate requests from template
+### Render requests

-Once you have created request templates, you can generate actual requests from them using the `render` command.
+Once you have created a file containing request templates, you can generate actual requests from them using the `render` command.

 ```bash
 $ DEBUG=* diglett render templates/petstore-templates.yaml